Overview

 ├── DataAccess/ # Handles database context and EF Core migrations

-│ ├── Migrations/ # Auto-generated database migrations
+│ ├── Migrations/ # Provider-specific migrations

 │